bmeviauac01/datadriven/docs/seminar/rest/index.md

 ## Exercise 5: Add new product with category and VAT

-When creating the new product we have to specify the category, as well as the value added tax.
+When creating the new product, we have to specify the category, as well as the value-added tax.
 Change the insert operation from before by allowing the category name and the tax percentage to be specified.
 Find the `VAT` and `Category` records based on the provided data, or create new records if needed.

 ??? example "Solution"
     ```csharp